Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.

 Many drugs may temporarily cause or worsen symptoms of dementia.
 Some of these drugs can be purchased without a prescription (over the counter).
 Sleep aids (which are sedatives), cold remedies, antianxiety drugs, and some antidepressants are common examples.
 Drinking alcohol, even in moderate amounts, may also worsen dementia, and most experts recommend that people with dementia stop drinking alcohol.

 In people with dementia, mental function typically deteriorates over a period of 2 to 10 years.
 However, dementia progresses at different rates depending on the cause.
-In people with vascular dementia, symptoms tend to worsen in steps, worsening suddenly with each new stroke, with some improvement in between.
-In people with Alzheimer's disease or Lewy body dementia, symptoms tend to worsen more steadily.
+In people with vascular dementia (which is usually caused by strokes), symptoms tend to worsen in steps, worsening suddenly with each new stroke, with some improvement in between.
+In people with Alzheimer disease or Lewy body dementia, symptoms tend to worsen more steadily.
+In Creutzfeldt-Jakob disease, dementia progresses rapidly and continuously.

 The rate of progression also varies from person to person.
 Looking back at how fast it worsened during the previous year often gives an indication about the coming year.
 Symptoms may worsen when people with dementia are moved to a nursing home or another institution because people with dementia have difficulty learning and remembering new rules and routines.
 Problems, such as pain, shortness of breath, retention of urine, and constipation, may cause delirium with rapidly worsening confusion in people who have dementia.
 If these problems are corrected, people usually return to the level of functioning they had before the problem.